nicolashuberIT/flight-analyzer/README.md

 ### Introduction

 The goal of the `flight-analyzer` application is to automatically manipulate large datasets, which contain the track logs of paragliding flights.
 The program evaluates for each point of the flight if it is on a straight line or not.
-An executed example for an individual point can be found [here](https://github.com/nicolashuberIT/flight-analyzer/blob/main/src/executor/execute_angle_analyzer.ipynb).
-The program will output a new dataset containing an index for each point.
 This allows further analysis and the filtering by position of the point.
-In addition, the tool offers some helpers such as tools to visualize the manipulated data.
+After the input dataset has been filtered the tool can apply a selection of algorithms, which have been developped as of the "Fliegen am Limit" paper, to simulate the stationary flight of a paraglider.
+This serves as a foundation for the development of new algorithms, more advanced models and conduct further analyses.
+In addition, the tool offers some helpers such as tools to visualize the manipulated data or preprocess raw input files.

 Detailed descriptions can be found in docstrings and comments within the source code of this project.
-Please find listed below some important aspects to get started.

 ### Getting started

 Make sure to install `Python 3.9` or higher on your machine.
 The code has only been tested for the Python versions 3.9, 3.10, 3.11 and 3.12-dev and should properly work on MacOS, Linux distributions and Windows.
 It's recommended to use pyenv to manage local python environments as well as dependencies.
 To run this project make sure to activate an environment that supports Python 3.9 or higher and then run `pip install -r requirements.txt`.
 The application should work fine with the dependencies (indicated version) listed in `requirements.txt`.

-#### Basic Usage

-The main entry point of this application are the `main.py` and `main.ipynb` files.
-Both the Python file and the Jupyter Notebook output the same result - you can chose the file format that fits you best.

 ### Architecture